FreeRTOS Tutorial #7 -> Using MUTEX

 Let’s see the output now

-Now the MPT can not preempt LPT, because it’s priority is HIGHER than MPT and the execution goes as planned.
+- Now the MPT can not preempt LPT, because the priority of LPT is HIGHER than MPT and the execution goes as planned.

 - #Modbus 1.
 STM32 Master Reads Holding and Input Registers October 1, 2022